-The Department of Foreign Affairs and Trade advises against all non-essential travel overseas at least until March 29.
+The Department of Foreign Affairs and Trade advises against all non-essential travel overseas until further notice.
 This includes Great Britain but does not apply to Northern Ireland.
 For morre information click here.

 The safety of all our customers and staff is paramount.
 We are monitoring the situation closely and continuing to follow public health advice from the HSE.